Malocclusion: Causes

-There is not one single cause of malocclusion, and when planning orthodontic treatment it is often helpful to consider the above factors and the impact they have played on malocclusion.
-These can also be influenced by oral habits and pressure resulting in malocclusion.
+There is not one single cause of malocclusion, and in the planning of orthodontic treatment, it is often helpful to consider the above factors and the effect they have had on malocclusion.
+These can also be influenced by oral habits and pressure, resulting in malocclusion.

 Behavioral and dental factors

-In the active skeletal growth, mouthbreathing, finger sucking, thumb sucking, pacifier sucking, onychophagia (nail biting), dermatophagia, pen biting, pencil biting, abnormal posture, deglutition disorders and other habits greatly influence the development of the face and dental arches.
+In the active skeletal growth, mouth breathing, finger or thumb sucking, pacifier sucking, nail biting, skin biting, pen or pencil biting, abnormal posture, deglutition disorders, and other habits greatly influence the development of the face and dental arches.
 Pacifier sucking habits are also correlated with otitis media.
-Dental caries, periapical inflammation and tooth loss in the deciduous teeth can alter the correct permanent teeth eruptions.
+Dental caries, periapical inflammation, and tooth loss in the deciduous teeth can alter the correct permanent teeth eruptions.

-Primary vis-à-vis secondary dentition
+Primary and secondary dentition

 Malocclusion can occur in primary and secondary dentition.

-In primary dentition malocclusion is caused by:
+In primary dentition, malocclusion is caused by: